 Every SaaS company’s main objective is to drive business growth.
 Acquisition efforts play a huge role in that regard, helping build a foundation of interested and paying users.
-But padding up your customer base isn’t everything.
+But padding your customer base isn’t everything.

 SaaS owners also need to nurture their existing customer base to ensure they stay with them for the long haul.
 If these existing customers leave, the company’s revenue potential can be reduced, harming its bottom line.